midonet/midonet/specs/2015.03/neutron_translation.md

 it never existed.
 Either way, nothing needs to be done (SNAT is guaranteed to be disabled).

+ASSUMPTION 1: an UPDATE operation does NOT re-assign a new gateway port from the
+              old one.
+Router gateway port's explicitly deleted first and reset.
+ASSUMPTION 2: Router gateway port is always deleted by a DELETE operation on the
+              port, and the router UPDATE operation never implicitly deletes it or unlinks the router from the external network.

 The following fields are updated in the MidoNet router:

  * admin_state_up => adminStateUp